snorkel-team/website/_use_cases/multitask_tutorial.md

 A `Task` represents a path through a neural network.
 In `MultitaskClassifier`, this path corresponds to a particular sequence of PyTorch modules through which each example will make a forward pass.

-To specify this sequence of modules, each `Task` defines a **module pool** (a set of modules that it relies on) and a **task flow**—a sequence of `Operation`s.
+To specify this sequence of modules, each `Task` includes a **module pool** (a set of modules that it relies on) and an **operation sequence**.
-Each `Operation` specifies a module and the inputs to feed to that module.
+Each [Operation](https://snorkel.readthedocs.io/en/redux/packages/_autosummary/classification/snorkel.classification.Operation.html#snorkel.classification.Operation) specifies a module and the inputs that module expects.
-These inputs can come from a previous operation or the original input data.
+These inputs will come from previously executed operations or the original input (denoted with the special keyword "_input_").
-The inputs are defined by a list of tuples, where each tuple has the name of a previous operation (or the keyword `_input_` to denote the original input) and either the name of a field (e.g., if the output of that operation is a `dict`) or an index (e.g., if the output of that operation is a single `tensor`, a `list` or a `tuple`).
-Most PyTorch modules output a single tensor, so most of the time, the second element of this tuple is 0.
+For inputs that are a dict instead of a Tensor (such as "_input_"), we include with the op name the name of a key to index with.

 As an example, below we verbosely define the module pool and task flow for the circle task: